 Bazaarvoice also notes that a negative review, even if unseen by the consumer, will still contribute to your company’s ranking on Google and other search engines.
 In other words, the more feedback you receive — regardless of its nature — the more visible you are when a potential client is searching for a business to perform a job.

 Remember that negative reviews are often opportunities to showcase how much you care about your customers.
 OutspokenMedia points out that if a client were to post a negative review on a social site, you would then have the chance to publicly display how you address the complaint.
-And one of our first big post-launch enhancements is the ability to add your own reply to the reviews shared by your customers.
+For more information, check out this blog post: “What to do about a negative review”.